Master’s Degrees in Forest Resources Production & Management

 Student Diversity

-More men than women pursue master's degrees in forest resources production and management.
-About 64.7% of graduates in this field are male.
+More women than men pursue their master's degree in forest resources production and management.
+About 57.9% of graduates with this degree are female.

 The racial-ethnic distribution of forest resources production and management master’s degree students is as follows: